5 Top Spots to Get Ice Cream—and Other Frozen Treats—in Harlem and Beyond

 • Hamilton Heights 3629 Broadway between W 149th and W 150th Sts

-The original Harlem spot for creative scoops in flavors ranging from caramel cookies-n-cream with Nilla Wafers (Hello New World) to blueberry cheesecake (Chairperson of the Board).
-Now with two locations.
+The original Harlem spot for creative scoops in flavors ranging from Hello New World (caramel cookies-n-cream with vanilla wafers and Oreos) to Chairperson of the Board (blueberry cheesecake).

 Central Harlem 100 W 124th St and Lenox Ave